HOBT0R/stream-watcher/CODING-STANDARDS.md

 2.  **Non-Component Files**:
     -   Name: `camelCase.ts` (e.g., `channelUtils.ts`, `useChannelManagement.ts`).
-    -   This includes hooks, utilities, contexts, and service files.
+    -   This includes hooks, utilities, contexts, and service files for the front-end, as well as all source files for the back-end proxy (e.g., `middleware/auth.ts`, `config.ts`).

 3.  **Directory/Folder Names**:
     -   Name: `PascalCase` for component folders, `camelCase` for others.